Mihir-Null/MissMinutes/readme.md

 - The XML format provides clear structure while being model-agnostic

 The custom parser implementation can be found in `chat.py` under the `SimpleAgentParser` class.

+### Rate Limiting
+The project uses an adaptive rate limiter to avoid rate limits from TickTick API:
+- Maintains a sliding window of requests
+- Dynamically adjusts delays based on API response
+- Handles burst protection and backoff
+- Automatically recovers from rate limit errors